 Transform data with Delta Live Tables

 This article describes how you can use Delta Live Tables to declare transformations on datasets and specify how records are processed through query logic.
-It also contains some examples of common transformation patterns that can be useful when building out Delta Live Tables pipelines.
+It also contains examples of common transformation patterns for building Delta Live Tables pipelines.

 To learn how to effectively perform stateful processing with Delta Live Tables, see Optimize stateful processing in Delta Live Tables with watermarks.